The Do's and Don'ts of Healthy Weight Loss at Any Age

 This is a list of the exact right do's and don'ts of healthy weight loss to help you.

 - Deliberately choose what you eat daily.
 If you’re going to diet, do it right.
 Dieting should be effective, so you can lose weight fast and not gain it back.
 You don't want to keep on dieting for years!
 Learn which foods are the healthiest, and eat a variety of them.
-One of the main reasons I developed my diet program was to help myself in choosing the best foods for the safest and fastest weight loss.
+Examples: grass-fed beef & dairy, organic vegetables, wild-caught fish, and only the best fats.

 - Eat the right amount of good fats for your body.
 The two essential fats, which your body can’t produce, are Omega 3 and Omega 6 fatty acids.
 Make sure you consume these daily, because without them your brain, nerves, and cell membranes won’t be healthy.
+We can usually get enough Omega 6 without much effort, but Omega 3 can be tricky.
+It's best to try to balance these two Omega vitamins about 1:1 (i.e., equal amounts).
+A good source of Omega 3 oil is in eggs and in fatty fish, such as Alaskan cod or salmon.
+I like wild-caught fish better than farmed fish, because of the fewer toxins in the fat.
+It's a cleaner fat.
+The cleaner the fats, the better for weight-loss and health.
+When I eat beef, I prefer grass-fed beef for this same reason.
 Fats are also needed for the transport of vitamins A, D, E and K into and out of our cells.
 Some of our hormone production requires fat as well.
+I can tell if I'm eating enough fat, because my skin will be softer, sleep will be sounder, nerves will be calmer, and appetite will be less.
+I usually supplement my daily diet with about 3 grams of wild-caught cod-liver oil.

 - Get enough fiber throughout the day.
 Fiber is necessary for healthy digestion.
 Whole vegetables and other plant-based-foods are the best sources of fiber.
 Fiber not only gives bulk to your stools, but even more importantly it becomes food for your good-bacteria in the gut.

 - Eat a good amount and variety of vegetables daily.
 Vegetables are normally very high in nutrients and fairly low in calories.
 They have good fiber, and they’re also alkalizing.
 While trying to lose weight, you should try to eat the maximum of veggies that you can, so as to make your body the healthiest it can be.
+I will usually try to eat about 2 cups of organic spring mix with spinach and then another 2 cups of stir-fried or steamed veggies.
+The lower-calorie veggies are best when dieting.
+They are usually very alkalizing.
 The importance of eating alkalizing foods is that while your body is burning fat on a routine basis it will need alkaline buffers to allow the fats (which are acidic) to be safely removed.

 - Know an estimate of how many calories your body burns daily.